 - Though blackberries are recommended and pair really well with this particular Irish whiskey, feel free to use raspberries.

-- The blackberry malt was created by The Irishman, so it's only natural that it is the recommended whiskey.
-You can, of course, pour any Irish whiskey you like and enjoy a perfectly good cocktail.
+- You can pour any Irish whiskey you like and enjoy a perfectly good cocktail.

 - This recipe works just as well with other styles of whiskey.
 Try it with a smooth blended Canadian whiskey or your favorite bourbon.